Quickstart

 You can verify that the Heimdall pod is running and the related objects (ReplicaSet, Deployment and Service) are created as follows.

-kubectl get all -n mif -l app.kubernetes.io/instance=heimdall
+kubectl get all -n quickstart -l app.kubernetes.io/instance=heimdall

 Expected output